broegaard/telemed/README.md

 The GameLobby is a more complex distributed system.
-The domain is players that want to create remote games, that friends can join so distributed play is possible.
-The game itself is not interesting here, as the learning goal is to demonstrate code that
+The domain is players that want to create remote games, that friends can join so play over the internet is possible.
+The game itself is not interesting here, as the learning goal is to demonstrate code that:

   * Create objects on the server side, new servants, and allows the clients to bind client proxies to them for remote method calls.